INotGreen/XiebroC2/README_EN.md

 ## Ongoing Plans

 - Development of a multi-stage loader in C/C++/C#/Rust with the aim to keep the size under 150kb.

 - Currently, reverse proxy and port forwarding features are not available but are considered for future development.

 - Currently, only the Session mode of the TCP/WebSocket protocol is supported.
 They are replacements for https.
 We will consider developing a reliable UDP protocol and support the Beacon mode in the future.

 - Consideration for developing payloads for  Powershell, VBscript, Hta, Jscript, etc.

 - Opening more forms and API interfaces for lua extension plugins.
-- Console hidden problem: It has been mistakenly killed by a certain 0 antivirus Q and certain M engine.
-The solution is to modify the subsystem value in the NT option heads.
-However, this may still be flagged, so you need to customize RDI shellcode to generate shellcode to avoid secondary killing.

 ## Disclaimer